Dabangg: Marketing and release

 Dabangg was described as one of the most anticipated films of the year by The Indian Express.
 The film's theatrical trailer, running for about two and a half minutes, was released on 23 July 2010, alongside Priyadarshan's Khatta Meetha.
 Khan promoted the film on the reality show Entertainment Ke Liye Kuch Bhi Karega, India's Got Talent and Sa Re Ga Ma Pa Singing Superstar.
 An event for the film was held at DLF Promenade in Vasant Kunj, New Delhi with the main cast in attendance, an exclusive merchandise for the film was launched.
-Another set of promotions were held at Nagpur and Hyderabad.
+Another set of promotions was held at Nagpur and Hyderabad.
 It was reported to have broken pre-release records for hype by Cinematix, a filming awareness product originated by Ormax Media.

 Dabangg released worldwide on 10 September 2010.
 Before the film's theatrical release, a special screening of the film took place at Film City on 6 September 2010.
 The premiere of Dabangg was held in Mumbai on 9 September 2010.
 It opened up across 1,800 screens in India and around 300 screens overseas.
 The film was released in 2300 theatres worldwide.
 It was also screened in Norway at an international film festival.
 The film's DVDs and VCDs were launched by the Reliance Big Home Video on 12 October 2010.
 It was released on YouTube on 28 January 2011 for free viewing to audiences in India.
 The satellite rights were pre-sold for ₹100 million to Colors.
-The film is now available on Netflix.